psu13/mutable-hakyll/posts/i-apologize-to-sonly.md

 I have not found these two issues to really limit me in any material way.
-A tiny sensor camera in 2025 is about as good as a big sensor camera (or at least the 4/3rds that I had been using) in 2015, which had always been good enough for most of what I do.
+A tiny sensor camera in 2025 is about as good as a big sensor camera (or at least the 4/3rds that I had been using) in 2015, which had always been mostly good enough for most of what I do.

 Plus, the thing is barely bigger than a pair of Apple Airpods: